The Inevitable Return of COBOL

 It’s only a matter of time until the Common Business Oriented Language (COBOL) will regain its spotlight as one of the most in-demand skills of future generations of software engineers.
 We can just see it now: Programmers of the future will hop out of their driverless cars, walk into their offices and sit down to start coding in 1959’s COBOL.

 Those of you who are familiar with legacy systems know the widely cited stat: *70-80% of all business transactions worldwide are written in COBOL today.
+A 2017 study found that there are more than 220 billion lines of COBOL in use today—including the code that powers 80% of in-person financial transactions.
 But what’s not emphasized often enough is there’s a slowly increasing gap between the number of massive institutions relying on COBOL and its relevancy among programmers today.

 If COBOL’s been such a foundational root of business apps for decades, why hasn’t something better come along?
 The short answer: If it ain’t broke, don’t fix it.
 The long answer requires us to take a step back in time.
 COBOL was created in 1959, the computing era when programming languages were tailored for specific purposes.
 For instance: